rishisareen/rishisareen-old.github.io/_posts/2020-05-25-indoortraining-gettingstarted.markdown

 **Why Listen to Me?**

-I've done 2 Full Ironmans, 4 Half Ironmans and I still  train 90% on my Basic Trainer - Decathlon InRide 100.
+I've done 2 Full Ironmans, 4 Half Ironmans.
+I do almost all of my training on my basic (non-smart) trainer and for long rides I average a decent 32+ kmph on the road.
 I'm getting progressively faster with basic trainer and structured training.

 ------